 To Make a Simple Kitchen Table or Scale Model Table You Will Need:

-- Wood - You are best to use an easy to cut wood such as Basswood or Jelutong.
+- Wood: You are best to use an easy to cut wood such as Basswood or Jelutong.
 A list of sizes for various scales follows this list of materials.
 Smaller scale tables can be made with a heavy card as well as wood.
-Round, oval or square tables can often be made with pre-cut shapes available from craft stores
+Round, oval or square tables can often be made with pre-cut shapes available from the craft store.

 - PVA (white) glue or Carpenter's Glue

 - Miter Box: Simple craft miter boxes are fine.

 - Razor Saw or Craft Saw: You will need one that fits in your miter box.